jothipn/jothipn.github.io/_posts/2023-04-07-redis-sorted-set.md

         update[i].next[i] = to_insert_node
 ```

 Let us assume that we are inserting a new node 'h', with a score of 800.
 And let us assume that the maximum level for this node is 1.
-So, we will need to adjust pointers for the levels 0 and 1.
+So, we will need to adjust pointers for levels 0 and 1.
 In this example

 <code>
 update[0] = 'g'